How to Avoid a Lawsuit for Website ADA Compliance

 To understand your site’s accessibility, try navigating your site with a screen reader, a tool used by customers with visual impairments.
 Or, let our team help by requesting a free digital assessment.
 We will reach out to learn more about your business and explain your options for improving your digital ADA compliance.

-Besides having an accessible website, the best thing you can do to protect yourself is to have a great team on your side.
+Besides having an accessible website, the best thing you can do to protect yourself from an ADA website lawsuit is to have a great team on your side.
 The teams at US Digital Partners and Buechner Haffer Meyers & Koenig feel we have a duty to help you stay ahead of this problem.

 If you are concerned about digital ADA compliance and want help, request a free digital assessment.
 In the meantime, read our blog post on how to make your website ADA compliant, and register for our four-part ADA email series below.